double-speak/doublespeak.github.io/_notes_2021/epitaph-for-when-i-die.md

   combat, et je crierai : \n\nVIVE L’AFRIQUE LIBRE ! "
 transpoem: "When I die,\nYou must whiten your teeth,\nYou must pray so that I leave!\n
-  \nWhen I die,\nI will entrust to you my children,\nTeach them to read and write,\nShow them the songs of the enlightened, \nSo that they nourish themselves with dream and goals,\nSo that they take my quill that I prize\nThe care not to hide.\n \nWhen I die,\nAllow this earth of Foundiougne\nTo swathe my eternal slumber\nPray so that I remain the caretaker\nOf its depths.\n \nWhen I die\nRead my writings\nNever forget me.\n \nWhen I die,\nCome to visit my tomb on Fridays, Saturdays and Sundays\nI will ask you to celebrate this anniversary,\nThis day where the poetess embraced\nThe coolness of these eternal shadows.\n \nWhen I die\nNever forget me,\nI will dedicate to you the other poems in my tomb\nBecause in the kingdom of heaven I will continue\nTo write for you.\n\n<h1>women</h1>\n<i>To all my sisters who suffer far from me</i>\n\nWomen of Africa! \nWomen of the Savanah and the Plain! \nWomen of the liberated regions!
+  \nWhen I die,\nI will entrust to you my children,\nTeach them to read and write,\nShow them the songs of the enlightened, \nSo that they nourish themselves with \ndream and goals,\nSo that they take my quill that I prize\nThe care not to hide.\n \nWhen I die,\nAllow this earth of Foundiougne\nTo swathe my eternal slumber\nPray so that I remain the caretaker\nOf its depths.\n \nWhen I die\nRead my writings\nNever forget me.\n \nWhen I die,\nCome to visit my tomb on Fridays, \nSaturdays and Sundays\nI will ask you to celebrate this anniversary,\nThis day where the poetess embraced\nThe coolness of these eternal shadows.\n \nWhen I die\nNever forget me,\nI will dedicate to you the other poems in my tomb\nBecause in the kingdom of heaven I will continue\nTo write for you.\n\n<h1>women</h1>\n<i>To all my sisters who suffer far from me</i>\n\nWomen of Africa! \nWomen of the Savanah and the Plain! \nWomen of the liberated regions!
-  \nWomen of the Guinea-Bissau, women of Africa! \n\nYou have loved before the blush of fire, \nUnder the silence of the enemy, \nYou have given life under the sputter of machine guns, \nYou the sisters oppressed, you who guard in your womb, \nThe face of the immortal Africa! \nYou will not be neither forgotten, nor left to fade.
+  \nWomen of the Guinea-Bissau, women of Africa! \n\nYou have loved before the blush of fire, \nUnder the silence of the enemy, \nYou have given life under \nthe sputter of machine guns, \nYou the sisters oppressed, \nyou who guard in your womb, \nThe face of the immortal Africa! \nYou will not be neither forgotten, nor left to fade.
   \n\nYou have fed Africa from your lifeblood\nYour skin of ebony refuses the caress of the colonizer. \n\nWomen of Africa! \nBeautiful women with dark skin \nAccept